cainam/home-cluster-deployment/README.md

 - image-builder: find solution to build envoy (JDK and bazel binary mandate JDK, how does alpine solve it?)
 - certificates: requests.yaml => replace reg_cert and reg_key by dynamic variables provided as input similar as build dir for templates
 - infopage: see if internal_port can only be defined in kustom.yaml files, removal from main.yaml config, maybe: generate random uid + gid for each application in the preparation playbook, but how to solve the uid/gid enforcement in valmut then ...
-- rework ssh keys management: /etc/ssh/ssh_known_hosts to not require /root/.ssh/known_hosts, inclusion of gentoo-binhost
 - longhorn: see to run less privileged, e.g. replace hostpath by something elese e.g. for the socke in /var/lib/kubelet/plugins/driver.longhorn.io/
 - lifeness and readiness probes: generate from application config
 - replace istio by traefik
 - standard: PullPolicy Always, but this would block pod creation if registry is unavailable.
 Solution: set Always as standard, but run an operator to check for failures and correct the deployment, first code at roles/deploy/files/curator/curator.py

+- ssh_keys: key files and authorized keys for root